 In this video, experts discuss the power and potential of the nanotechnology-based optical imaging system from Quest Medical Imaging (BV, Middenmeer, Netherlands).
 By coupling a handheld camera with US Food and Drug Administration IND-approved fluorescent silica nanoparticles, this system allows surgeons to visualize and treat sites of cancer metastasis in real time.

-Diagnostic radiologist Michelle Bradbury, a member of Memorial Sloan Kettering’s Neuroradiology Service and Molecular Pharmacology and Chemistry Program, is co-developing these technologies with Cornell University experts.
+Diagnostic radiologist Michelle Bradbury, a member of Memorial Sloan Kettering’s Neuroradiology Service and Molecular Pharmacology Program, is co-developing these technologies with Cornell University experts.
 She notes that the unique combination may well represent a paradigm shift in intraoperative cancer care, as it offers visualization tools to enable increased accuracy, more-precise disease staging, and improved clinical outcomes.

 Chair of Surgery Peter Scardino says the camera has the potential to aid physicians in the more than 20,000 cancer operations done at institutions such as Memorial Sloan Kettering every year.
 The camera gives surgeons a tool to gauge the full extent of a patient’s disease by collecting light emitted by lymph nodes that take up fluorescent particles or other dye-containing agents.